Skip to main content

 • Subscription Management Permission: Allows a user to manage the account's billing information, including accessing invoices, handling payment methods, and paying for the subscription.

-Note: Users with no marketing permissions will not be able to see the marketing or automations icons on the platform.
+Note: Users with no marketing permissions will not be able to see the marketing or automations icons and pages on the platform.

 With a clear structure of user roles and permissions in place, the next step is to organize these individuals into functional groups, or teams, to streamline operations.